comp110-lytle/comp110/site/cqs/list-unit-tests.md

 *(Hint 0: I recommend using a `while` loop for the part in the function where you are removing the max value.)*

-*(Hint 1: It might help to index backwards for the part in the function where you are removing the max value.)*

 ## Part 2.
 Unit Tests